indigotree/www-bagnallcentre-com/content/fitness-and-exercise/wed-pilates-heidi-2.md

 ---
-title: "Pilates"
+title: Pilates
-event_day: "wednesday"
+description: >-
+  The BASI (Body Arts and Science international) approach to Pilates provides a contemporary approach to the repertoire whilst also staying true to the original Pilates method.
+yoast_keyword: Pilates
-start_time: 2000-01-01T20:00:00Z
+start_time: 2000-01-01T20:00:00.000Z
-end_time: 2000-01-01T21:00:00Z
+end_time: 2000-01-01T21:00:00.000Z
+event_day: wednesday
-level: "Intermediate/Advanced"
+level: Intermediate/Advanced
-associate: "Heidi"
+associate: Heidi
-price: "£10 per class"
-room: "Gym"
-term: "Ongoing"
+term: Ongoing
+room: Gym
+price: £12 (£10 block booking)
 ---
 The BASI (Body Arts and Science international) approach to Pilates provides a contemporary approach to the repertoire whilst also staying true to the original Pilates method.
 Our classes aim to provide a well rounded, challenging workout, strengthening abdominals, back extensors, glutes, shoulders.
 You will leave the class feeling engaged and mobilised.